 The estimated amount of applicable sales tax is included in the total estimated cost on page 1 of the Contract.
-The applicable sales tax is not included in the Contract Price but will be paid by Elections Canada as provided in Section 6.01.
-The Contractor agrees to remit to the appropriate government agency any amount of applicable sales tax paid or due.
+The applicable sales tax is not included in the Contract Price but will be paid by Elections Canada as provided in the Invoice Submission Section above.
+The Contractor agrees to remit to the appropriate government agency any amounts of applicable sales tax paid or due.